On this page:

 - Encourage workers to share their place of work with the health department to facilitate contact tracing and let them know that doing this will not result in punitive action.
 Further, employees should be encouraged to share the specific section(s) of the plant they work in so that contact tracing can be effective.

 - Encourage workers to allow the health department to share their name with their employer to make contact tracing easier.

-- Help secure isolation housing for symptomatic workers who need to be isolated but cannot isolate themselves adequately at home.
+- Help secure isolation housing for symptomatic or COVID-19 test-positive workers who need to be isolated but cannot isolate themselves adequately at home.

 Consider cohorting (grouping together) workers.
 This can increase the effectiveness of altering the plant’s normal shift schedules by making sure that groups of workers are always assigned to the same shifts with the same coworkers.
 Cohorting may reduce the spread of workplace SARS-CoV-2 transmission by minimizing the number of different individuals who come into close contact with each other over the course of a week.
 Cohorting may also reduce the number of workers quarantined because of exposure to the virus.